That's my Mom in the photo above.

 What is Taught

-- Injury prevention by changing unhealthy stretches and movement patterns - Not all yoga moves were ever intended for health.
+- Injury prevention by changing unhealthy stretches and movement patterns while we move - Not all yoga moves were ever intended for health.

 - Learn which traditional yoga poses injure, which are counterproductive or useless and repeated out of ritual, and how and why to change them.
 It's ok to change yoga to make it healthy if your purpose of doing yoga is for health (rather than penance or purification through self-harm, and injurious moves that were for performance art).